bcarroll/pyFirmata2/docs/Readme.md

 # pyFirmata2 Documentation
-Sphinx is used to build the documentation for pyFirmata2.
+Sphinx and the "Sphinx ReadTheDocs theme" is used to build the documentation for pyFirmata2.

-`pip install Sphinx`
+`pip install Sphinx sphinx_rtd_theme`

 To build the HTML documentation for pyFirmata2 execute: